Employment Law Changes – An Opportunity for Employers

 Reducing the domestic workforce threshold for certain construction roles

-The domestic workforce threshold for employers of certain construction roles is being reduced from 35% to 15%, making it easier for employers to hire foreign workers in these roles.
+The domestic workforce threshold for employers of certain construction roles will drop from 35% to 15%, making it easier for employers in the construction sector to hire migrant workers in these roles.

 March (exact date yet to be confirmed)

-Wage thresholds for all AEWV and Specific Purpose Work Visa (SPWV) roles will be removed, although employers will still need to advertise and offer AEWV and SPWV employees the market rate for their position and workplace location.
-This change does not affect existing employment agreements.
+Wage thresholds for all AEWV and Specific Purpose Work Visa (SPWV) roles will be abolished, although employers will still need to advertise and offer AEWV and SPWV employees the current market rate for their position.
+Employment agreements already signed by both parties are not impacted by this change.

-The current requirement for employers to engage with the Work and Income will be amended to be declaration based.
-Employers must declare that they have, in good faith, advertised ANZSCO skill level 4 or 5 jobs with Work and Income and interviewed candidates who could have been suitable for the job.
-The 21-day timeframe to engage with Work and Income will be removed.
+The current requirement for employers to engage with the Work and Income will be adjusted to be declaration based.
+Going forward employers will be required to declare that they have, in good faith, advertised ANZSCO skill level 4 or 5 jobs with Work and Income and interviewed candidates who could have been suitable for the job.
+The mandatory 21-day timeframe to engage with Work and Income will be abolished, saving employers time.

-AEWV migrants will need to earn at least NZ$55,844 a year in order to bring their children to New Zealand.
-While this threshold has not been updated since 2019, the increase may pose barriers for migrant employees in lower paying sectors.
+AEWV visa holders will need to earn at least NZ$55,844 annually to be able to support their children’s student visa or visitor visa applications.
+While this threshold has not been updated since 2019, the increase is likely to pose barriers for migrant employees in lower paying sectors.

-The work experience requirement for migrants will be reduced from three years to two.
-Currently, it’s not entirely clear whether this reduction will apply only to lower skilled roles or across the board.
+The work experience requirement for migrant workers will be reduced from three years to two.
+Currently, it’s not entirely clear whether this reduction will apply only to lower skilled roles (ANSCO level 4 and 5) or across the board.
 We are waiting for INZ to release the policy details.

 Increasing the visa duration for ANZSCO level 4 or 5 AEWV holders to three years